 How to Book a Mover

-There are numerous difficulties associated with moving in a cold weather, but if you prepare ahead of time and don't mind the cold, you might discover that it's simple.
+There are numerous difficulties associated with moving in cold weather, but if you prepare ahead of time and don't mind the cold, you might discover that it's simple.

 Moving In a Cold Weather